Kevinbarbian/OptionsValuation/README.md

 IV.
 MOTIVATION
 -------------------------------------------
-This program was originally designed using Python, but I decided to re-write it in Java to see how it would go.
 The purpose of this project was to learn more about GUI design and to create a client friendly interface for calculating European options.

 V. TEST